Varietal: 39% Cabernet Sauvignon, 39% Shiraz, 22% Petit Verdot,

 Yield: 6.5 tons/hectare

 Total production: 2968 bottles

 Total Acid: 5.1

 Age of vines: 11 years old

 Vineyard elevation: 250m

 Details of vinification and oaking:

-This vineyard was planned with the idea of making a single-vineyard blended wine.
-This is a small hectare enclosed vineyard situated about 200 metres from the Oude Nektar farm (Stark-Condé).
-The soils, however, are different —vilafonte as opposed to the Oude Nektar clovelly and hutton soils — and the resultant wines are correspondingly different: softer in structure and with a wild fynbos note.
+This vineyard was planned with the idea of making a single-vineyard blended red.
+It is a small, 2-hectare enclosed vineyard situated about 200 metres from the Oude Nektar farm (Stark-Condé).
+The soils, however, are different — vilafonte as opposed to the clovelly and hutton soils on Oude Nektar — and the resultant wines are correspondingly different: softer in structure and with a wild fynbos note.

 This unique blend has the typical rich fruit and soft, elegant tannins that are the hallmarks of Jonkershoek Valley wines.
 The relatively high percentage of petit verdot adds an intriguing wild perfumed note to the wine.